Lindy Alternatives in 2026: When You Need a Canvas, Not a Template

 Common reasons:

-- Template-first hits a ceiling.
+1. Template-first hits a ceiling.
 Custom multi-step workflows are not what Lindy was built for.
-Past a certain complexity threshold, you are fighting the abstraction.
+Past a certain complexity threshold, you are fighting the abstraction instead of building on it.

-- Limited per-step model control.
+2. Limited per-step model control.
 Lindy abstracts model choice into the agent template.
-If you want different models for different steps, a canvas tool fits better.
+If you want a reasoning model for analysis and a cheaper writing model for drafting in the same workflow, a canvas tool fits better.

-- No first-class human-in-the-loop.
+3. No first-class human-in-the-loop.
 Agent autonomy is the design; pause-for-approval is not the design.
+That is a hard constraint when a step touches customers, money, or anything that needs sign-off.

 The shortlist